andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 PaperScorer provides three different methods for scanning student answer sheets.
 The scanning method described below is recommended for large batches of sheets such as those from a class.
 The other two methods and their limitations are mentioned briefly at the end of this section.

 ### Recommended Scanning Method for Large Batches
-This scanning method uses a scanner/copier to create a PDF of the sheets.
+This scanning method uses a scanner/copier to create a PDF or JPEG of the sheets.
 There are two different versions of this method, which are described below.
 For both versions, use the scanner/copier settings provided in the table below.

 | Setting | Value |
 |---|---|